AdobeDocs/marketo.en/help/marketo/product-docs/administration/email-setup/filtering-email-bot-activity.md

 >[!NOTE]
 >
->You can choose to have bot activity filtered **or** logged.
-If you choose filtered, you may see a drop in email opens and clicks as false activities are weeded out
+>* You can choose to have bot activity filtered **or** logged.
+If you choose filtered, you may see a drop in email opens and clicks as false activities are weeded out.
+>
+>* Only “Log Bot Activity” is available for "Match with Proximity Pattern" at this time.

 **OPTIONAL STEP**: To disable this feature, simply deselect the slider(s).
 If you disable, the data does not reset.